Vault Server Installation

 During the installation you will be asked to choose certain options:

-You will choose to install Vault to the IIS Default website or to a secondary website configured on the machine you are installing to.
+You will choose to install Vault to the IIS Default website or to a secondary website (if available) on the server machine.

 You will decide which user\login will have access to the Vault virtual directory.
-Your choices are the Machine\ASPNET, Network Service or IIS APPPOOL\VaultAppPool account or you can create a custom account.
+Your choices are the machine account: Network Service or IIS APPPOOL\VaultAppPool account, or you can create a custom account.
 In most cases you will select the machine account.
+On newer Windows operating systems, if you will be using a custom account, you may have better results by launching the installing from an administrative command prompt.

 Database Authentication

-You will decide whether to use Windows Authentication or SQL Server authentication for access to the Vault database by the Vault process.
+You will decide whether to use Windows Authentication or SQL Server Authentication for access to the Vault databases by the Vault process.
 Be sure your SQL Server is set up to accept the type of authentication you choose.

 The options you select in the IIS Process model and SQL Server Setup screens determine what user has access to the Vault database.
 Examples: